drmikeh/rails_todo_app/README.md

 git tag step3
 ```

-### Step 4 - Configure the Project for Bootstrap SASS
+### Step 4 - Configure the Project for SASS and Bootstrap

 We will be using SASSy CSS (SCSS) for our styling and importing the Twitter
 Bootstrap SCSS files into our main `application.css.scss` file.